Ginegar: Kibbutz Ginegar

 The kibbutz was established in 1922 in the Lower Galilee on the eve of Rosh Hashanah.
-The Kibbutz was named after the ancient well of Gingar, which can today still be found under the laundry.
-The kibbutz founders, working at moshavim in the area at the time, came in the second and third Aliyahs.
-They united in 1920 to establish Degania Gimel south of Degania Bet, at a site later used by kibbutz Beit Zera.
+The kibbutz was named after the ancient well of Gingar, which can today still be found under the laundry.
+The kibbutz founders, working at moshavim in the area at the time, came in the Second and Third Aliyahs.
+They united in 1920 to establish Degania Gimel ("Degania 3") south of Degania Bet ("Degania 2"), at a site later used by kibbutz Beit Zera.
 From here they needed to move due to a lack of land, and so they arrived at Ginegar, which is believed to be a distortion of Nagnager, a village in the Galilee cited in the Talmud.

-In 1928, the Jewish National Fund recruited members of Ginegar to plant Balfour Forest, its first forestation project.
+In 1928, the Jewish National Fund recruited members of Ginegar to plant the Balfour Forest, its first forestation project.

 In the 1931 census it had a population of 109, all Jews, in a total of 17 houses.